LearnixOS/learnixos.github.io/README.md

 <div align="right">

-### Reasons to use LXOS:
+### Reasons to use LXOS 🌸:

- ###   LXOS is designed to be easy to configure for new and experienced users alike.
+ ##   LXOS is designed to be easy to configure for new and experienced users alike. 🥝
- ###   LXOS is scalable and unique in its implementations, focusing on user-preference and efficiency.
+ ##   LXOS is scalable and unique in its implementations, focusing on user-preference and efficiency. 💆‍♂️
- ###   Documentation is provided via Github, Youtube, and the OS itself.
+ ##   Documentation is provided via Github, Youtube, and the OS itself. 🎴
- ###   Why not?
+ ##   Why not?
 You watched LearnixTV, I would trust the OS made after him! 🐧

 <div align="center">